The beginning of a new month means another chance to trade Uncle Sam’s non-farm payrolls (NFP) report!

 Nothing much.
 Based on the charts below, analysts tend to overestimate the unemployment rate AND the headline NFP figure about as often as they underestimate the actual figures in January.
 We might as well flip a coin!

 Past releases aren’t much help either.
-While January’s unemployment rates have showed lower figures against December’s in five out of the last ten years, the odds are still not enough to inspire a bias.
+While January’s unemployment rates have shown lower figures against December’s in five out of the last ten years, the odds are still not enough to inspire a bias.